SECTION DIRECTOR- AARON THOMASON

 In 1987 we started these other matches after negotiation with the police and then in 1989 we followed Australia drawing from the holster for Service Pistol too.
 Although a few of us have been shooting this match since the '80s, it has been overshadowed in NZ by the other Action matches; in Australia it continues to be hugely popular with some shooters exclusively specialising in it and not shooting anything else, and it is shot as an adjunct to the ISSF nationals.

-Pistol Australia continues to shoot the original Service Pistol and Service Pistol Unrestricted just as New Zealand continues to do, however New Zealand has (unofficially & for NZ only) added a few extra divisions to accommodate a wider range of pistols.
-We have now added NZ Pistol, NZ Revolver, NZ Open and NZ 22.
+Pistol Australia continues to shoot the original Service Pistol, Service Pistol Unrestricted and the 25 yard match, just as New Zealand continues to do, however New Zealand has (unofficially & for NZ only) added a few extra divisions to accommodate a wider range of pistols.
+We have now added NZ Pistol, NZ Revolver and NZ 22.
 When competing the only restriction is that if you are shooting Service Pistol division that you must shoot this match first.
-We have added Open Division to let those with optic sights and compensators shoot, and a subset of Unrestricted for .22s.

 Service Pistol Unrestricted is for pistols from 7.62 mm to 9.65 mm (.32 to .38).
 There is no dimension or weight restrictions though the a minimum 1.36kg (3lb) trigger pull is still required, but it is otherwise much the same as Service Pistol.